Symbol Distributions in Semantic Communications: A Source-Channel Equilibrium Perspective: Proposed Distribution-Regulating Loss Function

 where \(S\) represents the total number of complex-valued symbols per image and \(H \times W \times C\) corresponds to the input image dimensions.

 The training curves in Fig.~\ref{fig:cifar_training_curve} illustrate the impact of our proposed loss function.
 A small regularization parameter of \(\lambda = 10^{-4}\) was used, as higher values degraded performance (not shown), while smaller values had negligible impact, behaving similarly to the original loss function without the KL term.
-The results indicate that our method accelerates training, particularly in high-compression and high-SNR settings, where source coding considerations are more significant.
-This suggests that weakly regulating the symbol distribution toward a Gaussian distribution aids in optimizing model parameters efficiently, leading to improved convergence.
+The results indicate that our method primarily accelerates training, particularly in high-compression and high-SNR settings, where source coding considerations are more significant.
+This suggests that weakly regulating the symbol distribution toward a Gaussian distribution can improve convergence behavior.

-A possible explanation for this trend is that in source coding-dominated regimes, where the symbol distribution tends to exhibit Cauchy-like characteristics (i.e., undefined mean, variance, and heavy tails), the model may struggle to learn the optimal representation.
-By applying a mild Gaussian regularization using a low \(\lambda\), the model achieves more stable and efficient training.
-This effect is more pronounced in the training set (depicted with stronger colors) and is also observable in the validation set (shown with lower alpha values).
+A possible explanation is that in source-coding-dominated regimes, where the symbol distribution tends to be more heavy-tailed, the model struggles more to learn a stable representation.
+A mild Gaussian regularization with low \(\lambda\) can therefore improve training stability and convergence.